BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Show an Email Id When Given A Contact Email.md

 # Use Case:

-Given a list id,
+Given a list id, and an email address.
-Then I want to find an email id # for other API calls, but only have my email name
+Then how do I find an email id for other API calls, but only have my email name

 ## Solution: